Causes And Treatment Of Itchy Scalp During Pregnancy

 - Exercise Every Day: Stretching, yoga, and meditation are essential for your physical and mental well-being (3).
 Exercising every day is vital to reduce stress, improve blood circulation, and keep your hair and skin healthy, especially during pregnancy.
 Talk to a physical therapist who specializes in prenatal yoga and meditation.
 Practice at least 20 minutes of yoga stretches and 10 minutes of meditation every day to reduce the scalp itching caused by hormonal ups and downs and stress.

 - Use Anti-Dandruff Shampoo: If you have dandruff or seborrheic dermatitis, you must use an anti-dandruff shampoo to reduce scalp itching.
-Use a shampoo with selenium sulfide, pyrithione zinc (antifungal agent), and ketoconazole to treat dandruff or seborrheic dermatitis effectively.
+Use a shampoo with selenium sulfidei XA chemical compound that acts as an antifungal agent and treats itching, flaking, and other scalp conditions. , pyrithione zinci XA compound of zinc with antibacterial and antifungal properties that treat skin and scalp infections, such as dandruff and eczema. (antifungal agent), and ketoconazolei XA chemical compound that treats and prevents fungal infections and often causes severe side effects. to treat dandruff or seborrheic dermatitis effectively.
 Here are a few more shampoos you can use.

 - Use Coconut Oil And Lime Juice: Coconut oil and lime juice is a good home remedy for dandruff and dry scalp.
 Massage coconut oil into your scalp and hair.
 Then use a cotton ball to dab lime juice all over your scalp.
 Wait for 10 minutes before washing it off.
 You must use coconut oil to avoid irritating the scalp with lime juice.
 If your scalp starts to burn, wash it off immediately.